Hugo Souza

-Hugo de Souza Nogueira (born 31 January 1999), known as Hugo Souza, is a Brazilian footballer who currently plays as a goalkeeper for Corinthians and the Brazil national team.
+Hugo de Souza Nogueira (born 31 January 1999), known as Hugo Souza (/pt-BR/), is a Brazilian footballer who currently plays as a goalkeeper for Corinthians and the Brazil national team.
 He is sometimes nicknamed Neneca in tribute to the late Guarani goalkeeper Hélio Miguel.

-Career
+Club career

 Early career

 Hugo, born in the city of Duque de Caxias, joined the Flamengo youth academy in 2009 at the age of ten.
 With the youth squad he won two Copa São Paulo de Futebol Júnior in 2016 and 2018.

 Flamengo

 On 27 September 2020, Hugo made his professional debut in a 1–1 draw between Flamengo and Palmeiras.
 He was selected as the Man of the Match.

 On 12 January 2023, Hugo Souza transferred to Vissel Kobe for a transfer fee of €1.2 million, with Flamengo retaining 50% of any future transfer.
 However, two days later, Hugo withdrew from the transfer, citing personal problems.